anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 `git clone https://github.com/CS-257-S22/individual-deliverables-anyaevostinar.git`

-List the contents of your current directory and make sure you see the name of your repo (for instance, I'd see a directory named `individual-deliverables-anyaevostinar`).
+List the contents of your current directory and make sure you see the name of your repo (for instance, I'd see a directory named `git-lab-anyaevostinar`).
 Change into that directory.
 You should see `README.md` listed.
 If so, huzzah!
 You now have a local version of your repository.

 ## Step 4: Add files locally
 Most of the work you'll do will be in your local repository.
 In other words, you'll create and edit files on your own computer.
 You'll then have to add and commit these to your local repository, and then make sure these edits are pushed to the remote repository, so that everything is in sync.

-Modern IDEs make it a lot easier to work with git repositories and I highly recommend you use VSCode in this class since it has some additional functionality that will come in handy. **Open VSCode and open your repository folder within VSCode.** One thing nice about VSCode is that it has a built-in Terminal that you can use.
-To open the Terminal, **drag up from the bottom of your VSCode window or use the "Terminal" option in your menu bar.** Make sure that you are in the correct folder in your Terminal by listing the contents and changing directory if needed.

-Let's create a file for our repository, named `favorite_foods.txt`.
-This is a plain text file, and should list your three favorite foods.
+1. **Create a file for you repository, named `favorite_foods.txt`.** This is a plain text file, and should **list your three favorite foods**.
 Within VSCode, you can make a new file with the "File" menu option or there is a new file shortcut above the list of all the files on the left side.

-Satisfied with the list?
-Make sure you've saved the file in your local repo directory.
-(Do an `ls` in the terminal to make sure it's there.
+2. Satisfied with the list? **Make sure you've saved the file in your local repo directory.** (Do an `ls` in the terminal to make sure it's there.
 If you don't see it, go back to the text editor and do a "Save As", making sure you're saving it to the right directory.)

 Now let's add it to our local repository.
 To do this, we need to *stage* the file and then *commit* the file.
 Staging tells git we intend to make this change to the local repository, and commit follows through with this intention and actually makes the change.

-In the terminal (make sure you're still in your repo directory!):
+3. In the terminal (make sure you're still in your repo directory!):

 ```bash
 git add favorite_foods.txt